-I love the bright colors of this salad.
+I love the bright colors of Sweet Pepper Fiesta Salad. .
 It just sings party!
 You can slice the peppers and onion into rings before marinating for a fun party look.
 Or slice the peppers lengthwise and dice the onion for a side salad.
 Or you can slice the peppers lengthwise and then cut them into pieces about an inch long, as I did, and used diced onion.
 With the smaller pieces, you can add the marinated peppers to a tossed salad, put a spoonful on top of a burger or use it to flavor another dish – besides eating it as a salad.
 Besides its colorful versatility, this combination has several “good for you” benefits!

 Discovered by Christopher Columbus in the “new world”, the sunshine colors give a hint to the nutrional punch packed by bell peppers, One small red, yellow or orange pepper has three times the daily required amount of Vitamin C. They contain Vitamin A which helps night vision and other compounds which help protect against macular degeneration and cataracts.
 These two vitamins boost immunity and guard again heart disease, diabetes and arthritis.
 They are a good source of Vitamin B6 and folic acid.
 Lycopene is found in red peppers and helps protect against certain cancers.
 Peppers are a good source of fiber, with its associated benefits.
 That’s a lot packed into a pretty pepper!